ashleychontos/pySYD/docs/quickstart.rst

     >>> star
     <Star 1435467>

-Typically this step will flag anything that doesn't seem right in the event that data is missing or the path is not correct *but just in case*, there is also an `ok` attribute -- which literally means the star is o-k to go! `Target.ok` is simply a boolean flag but let's check it for good practice:

-    >>> star.ok
-    True

-Finally, we will use the same settings we used in the first example -- so we need to update those first before running.
+Instantiation of a `Target` star automatically searches for and loads in available data (based on the given 'name').
+This step will therefore flag anything that doesn't seem right i.e., data is missing or paths are not correct.

+Finally, before we process the star, we will need to adjust a couple settings so that it runs similarly to the first example (sans the boolean flags).

     >>> star.params['upper_ex'] = 5000.
     >>> star.params['mc_iter'] = 200

+Ok, now that we have our desired settings and target, we can go ahead and process the star (which is fortunately a one-liner):

     >>> star.process_star()
      - press RETURN to exit

-Ok, now that we have our desired settings and target, we can go ahead and process the star!

 .. plot::
     :align: center